wkalt/puppetdb/documentation/api/query/v4/events.markdown

 * `query`: Required.
 A JSON array of query predicates, in prefix form (`["<OPERATOR>", "<FIELD>", "<VALUE>"]`).
 See the sections below for the supported operators and fields.
 For general info about queries, see [the page on query structure.][query]

-* `distinct-resources`: Optional.
+* `distinct_resources`: Optional.
 Boolean.
-(I.e. `distinct-resources=true`.)
-(EXPERIMENTAL: it is possible that the behavior of this parameter may change in future releases.)
+(I.e. `distinct_resources=true`.)
+(EXPERIMENTAL: it is possible that the behavior
+of this parameter may change in future releases.)
 If specified, the result set will only return the most recent event for a given resource on a given node.

     For example: if the resource `File[/tmp/foo]` was failing on some node but has since been fixed and is now succeeding, then a "normal" event query might return both the success and failure events.
-A query with `distinct-resources=true` would only return the success event, since it's the most recent event for that resource.
+A query with `distinct_resources=true` would only return the success event, since it's the most recent event for that resource.

-    Since a `distinct-resources` query can be expensive, it requires a limited window of time to examine.
+    Since a `distinct_resources` query can be expensive, it requires a limited window of time to examine.
 Use the `distinct-start-time` and `distinct-end-time` parameters to define this interval.
-    Issuing a `distinct-resources` query without specifying both of these parameters will cause an error.
+    Issuing a `distinct_resources` query without specifying both of these parameters will cause an error.

-* `distinct-start-time`: Used with `distinct-resources`.
+* `distinct-start-time`: Used with `distinct_resources`.
 The start of the window of time to examine, as an [ISO-8601][8601] compatible date/time string.
-* `distinct-end-time`: Used with `distinct-resources`.
+* `distinct-end-time`: Used with `distinct_resources`.
 The end of the window of time to examine, as an [ISO-8601][8601] compatible date/time string.

 ### Query Operators